Handy4ndy/responseDemo/README.md

           /obfuscation/message: Returns an obfuscated JSON response.
           /cipher/message: Returns an encrypted JSON response using a Caesar cipher.

+## Branches

+Development is in progress across multiple branches:

+      feature/refresh-response - Refresh the GET Request.
+      feature/network-monitor - Adding a network monitor.
+      bugfix/combined-encryption - Resolving issue decyphering response.

+## Issues

+This is an experimental repo that may contain multiple issues at any one time, we are currently working on the UI and the combined encryption logic.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.